beancount/docs/docs/beancount_v3.md

 In order to make recomputation fast, the idea of creating a standalone "Beancount server" starts to make sense.
 The expensive part of the Beancout calculations on a large file is the booking and interpolation.
 The key to making things fast is thus to keep all the original unprocessed transactions in memory along with the booked and interpolated ones, and on a change, reparse the modified files and scan all the transactions, updating only the ones whose accounts have been affected.

 *This could be problematic in theory:* some plugins may rely on non-local effects in a way that affects what they output.
 I believe in practice it would work 99% of the time.
 But I think it may be worth a prototype.
-On the other hand, v3 may turn out to be fast enough recomputing everything from scratch every single time (my own file went from 4s -&gt; 0.3ms for the parsing stage of the largest file), so maybe this is irrelevant overall.
+On the other hand, Vnext may turn out to be fast enough recomputing everything from scratch every single time (my own file went from 4s -&gt; 0.3ms for the parsing stage of the largest file), so maybe this is irrelevant overall.

 Such a server would be a perfect companion to a running Emacs.
 We could build an Emacs mode which communicates with the server.